djaus2/AEGateLog/README.md

  - FetchData page
    - Only in admin mode
    - Now has Calendar
+   - Can delete logs older than 28 days
 - Pseudo Admin mode.
   - Login from Management tab
     - Add /Management/137 to base Url to access